1920 Muncie Flyers season

 The 1920 Muncie Flyers season was the franchise's inaugural season in the American Professional Football League (APFA)—later named the National Football League.
 The Flyers entered the season coming off a 4–1–1 record in 1919.
 Several representatives from the Ohio League wanted to form a new professional league; thus, the APFA was created.

 The 1920 team only played in one game that counted in the standings: a 45–0 loss against the Rock Island Independents.
 This game and the Columbus Panhandles–Dayton Triangles on the same date is considered to be the first league game featuring two APFA teams.
 The Flyers tried to schedule other games, but the opponents canceled to play better teams.
 As a result, the Flyers had to play the rest of the season's game versus local teams.
-In week 10, the Flyers won a game against the Muncie Offers More AC for the Muncie City Championship.
-No players from the 1920 Muncie Flyers were listed on the 1920 All-Pro Team, and no player has been enshrined in the Pro Football Hall of Fame.
+At the end of the season, the Flyers won a game against the Muncie Offers More AC for the Muncie City Championship.